-Return to the Caribbean this summer for a dreamy summer vacation
+With Europe off limits, US travelers look to the Caribbean

 It's this very reason why Puerto Rico is also shaping up to be another popular island to visit.
 Although not officially reopening for leisure until July 15, US citizens can go now without a passport since it's a US territory.

 Targa says restaurants are open at 50% capacity, and most of the hotels are too.
-Yhe luxurious Dorado Beach, A Ritz Reserve, is opening July 1 although many tourist sites don't open until the July 15.
+The luxurious Dorado Beach, a Ritz Carlton Reserve, has opened, although many tourist sites don't open until the July 15.

 And as Puerto Rico has been reeling in recent years, in constant recovery mode because of Hurricane Maria and multiple earthquakes, travelers can feel good about helping the local economy recover by spending their tourist dollars.